Lambda123Design/Natural-Language-Processing-Skills/README.md

 **Recommendations happen on based of it [Distance = 1- Cosine Similarity (1- cos(theta) between the Vectors)**

-**11. CBOW - Word2Vec** - We have Window Size; Take Window Size as Odd; In general, we take the Middle word and train it with both before and after words, so that is is aware of words
+**11. CBOW - Word2Vec** - We have Window Size; Take Window Size as Odd; In general, we take the Middle word and train it with both before and after words, so that is is aware of words. **It is kind of ANN Deep Learning Architecture**

 We then do One-Hot Encoding for all words; Take the Inputs as Input Layer

 Window Size in the Hidden Layer

-We know the Output Word and Train according to it
+We know the Output Word and Train according to it.
+Each and every dimension in a vector is connected with every dimension in Hidden and Output Layer

 **If Window size is 5, I will get Vector of 5 Dimnensions in Output Layer**

+**Window Size --> Feature Representation**

+**Google Model said to have 300 Features means, 300 Window Size.
+More the Window Size, better the Model**

+**12. Skipgram - Word2Vec** - In Skipgram also it will be similar to CBOW, but the thing is we change the Input and Output Vice-Versa.

+**Input Layer Size - No. of Words in Vocabulary**

+**Hidden Layer Size - Window Size (Feature Representation)**

+**Output Layer uses a Softmax (As in ANN Architecture)**

+**Output Layer - (Number of Neurons will be Number of words in the dataset (E.g. iNeuron Company Related to - Means 4 Neurons); Output will be 7 Vectors**